hoerstimme/voice_bridge_be/README.md

 Many files and modules are not yet cleaned up or fully documented.
 Breaking changes and refactors are likely as we optimize for real-time streaming and latency.

+## 🏢 Ownership

+All code and related assets in this repository are the intellectual property of
+**sinceare UG (haftungsbeschränkt)**, Berlin, Germany.

 ## 🪪 License

-This project is released under the **PolyForm Noncommercial License 1.0.0**.
+The software is released under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/),
+which permits noncommercial use, modification, and distribution.

 That means: